dstreefkerk/dstreefkerk.github.io/_posts/2025-06-30-powershell-scripting-best-practices.md

 * Comment-based help provides Synopsis, Description, Parameters, Examples.
 * `[CmdletBinding()]` with `SupportsShouldProcess` enables `-WhatIf`/`-Confirm` usage.
 * Parameters have validation (`ValidateNotNullOrEmpty`, `ValidateSet`) and support secure credential input.
+* **Linear script structure** - no begin/process/end blocks at top level, which would cause parsing errors in .ps1 files.
+* Helper functions defined in a region for organisation and reusability.
 * `Set-StrictMode -Latest` is called for robust variable usage.
-* `Start-Transcript` is conditionally used when `-Verbose` is enabled to log the session (optional but useful for debugging/audit).
+* `Start-Transcript` is conditionally used when `-Verbose` is enabled to log the session.
+* **Proper string formatting** using the `-f` format operator to avoid interpolation issues.
 * Verbose messages (`Write-Verbose`) provide insight into script flow.
 * Uses `ShouldProcess` to confirm the action on the target, wrapping the core operation.
-* Try/Catch around the AD cmdlet call will catch exceptions (like user not found, or permission denied).
-On error, it writes a descriptive error and also outputs a result object indicating failure (this pattern allows the pipeline to continue with a status object, which might be useful for batch processing scenarios).
-* On success, outputs a PSCustomObject with details of the action, rather than just text, making it easy for further automation (e.g., collect results of disabling multiple accounts).
+* **Parameter splatting** (`@params`) for cleaner cmdlet calls with conditional parameters.
+* Try/Catch/Finally pattern with immediate error capture and proper cleanup.
+* On both success and failure, outputs structured PSCustomObject results for pipeline compatibility.
-* Confirms to not use `Write-Host` at all – all user-facing info is via Verbose or Error streams, which can be controlled by the user.
+* Avoids `Write-Host` entirely – all user-facing info is via appropriate streams (Verbose, Error).
-* Illustrates cleanup in the `end` block (stopping transcript, final verbose message).
+* **Finally block** ensures cleanup always occurs, even if errors happen (stopping transcript).